aetperf/ML_notebooks/List_of_ML_tools/list_of_ml_tools_02.md

 ## Data visualization

-* [kepler.gl](https://github.com/keplergl/kepler.gl) - a powerful open source geospatial analysis tool for large-scale data sets (with a jupyter widget, to render large-scale interactive maps in Jupyter Notebook.).
+* [kepler.gl](https://github.com/keplergl/kepler.gl) - a powerful open source geospatial analysis tool for large-scale data sets (WITH A JUPYTER WIDGET to render large-scale interactive maps in Jupyter Notebook).
 * [glue](https://glueviz.org/) - a library to explore relationships within and among related datasets.
 * [KeplerMapper](https://github.com/scikit-tda/kepler-mapper) - an implementation of the TDA Mapper algorithm for visualization of high-dimensional data.